-These areas have been identified
+These areas have been identified through several methods:

-(Council Project Officers and

-Landcare Coordinators).

-Lismore LGAs.

-• Advice from on the ground networks

-Social data of community acceptance

-of koalas from the study by (Brown et

-al. 2019); Tweed, Ballina, Byron and

-Existing data such as Conservation

-Agreements, ALA Hub data etc.
+- Advice from on the ground networks (Council Project Officers and Landcare Coordinators). - Social data of community acceptance of koalas from the study by (Brown et al. 2019); Tweed, Ballina, Byron and Lismore LGAs. - Existing data such as Conservation Agreements, ALA Hub data etc.

+3.7 Management actions and plans in the region